oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 The attack can now be conducted as follows:

-First, and as above, the attacker needs to trick the user into opening a tampered URL in his browser that launches a page under the attacker's control, say `https://www.evil.example`.
+First, and as above, the attacker needs to trick the user into opening a tampered URL in their browser that launches a page under the attacker's control, say `https://www.evil.example`.

 Afterwards, the website initiates an authorization request that is